WDD 330: Web Frontend Development II

 </header>

-5. To load the templates we can start with the renderListWithTemplate function we wrote last week, but will need to make some changes.
+5. To load the templates you can start with the renderListWithTemplate function you wrote last week, but will need to make some changes.
 We are only rendering one template instead of a list.
 We also need to write a function to request the HTML file with the header and footer.

-• Copy the renderListWithTemplate function and paste it into the utils.mjs module.
+✔ Copy the renderListWithTemplate function in utils.mjs and paste it back into utils.mjs.

-6. Modify the new function by removing the loop and instead of passing in a list, pass in data.
+6. Modify the new function by removing the loop and passing in four parameters:

-• Add an if statement in renderWithTemplate that checks for the existence of the callback parameter, if it exists then call it.
+✔ Add an if statement that checks for the existence of the callback parameter, if it exists then call it.

 if(callback) {